 To skip the next Community Setup sub-stage the translation team will enter that sub-stage and immediately tap/click the proceed/next button to skip it.

 NOTE: Teams can also choose to add or remove flags and questions.
 These changes will be effective for all tests that follow.
-This empowers the team to improve the quality of the testing.
+This empowers the team to improve the quality of the testing from one round to the next.

 Step 5: Conducting Additional Community Tests